westonstearns/courses-googlevis-weston/chapter1.md

 *** =instructions
 - Create a new column in `development_motion` that corresponds to the log of the GDP column called "logGDP".
-- The code you wrote for `my_motion_graph` in the previous exercise is provided.
+- The code you wrote for `my_motion_graph_log` in the previous exercise is provided.
 Change the x-axis argument to our newly created logGDP column.
 - Do not forget to plot your new motion chart.

 *** =hint